Welcome to Le Page Primary School.

 Le Page is also the home of the Gould League, an environmental education group.
 A section of the main building boasts environmentally themed rooms and exploration spaces where students learn about sustainability and recycling.

-In 2016, newly appointed principal George Danson came with a new vision and mission.
+In 2017, newly appointed principal George Danson came with a new vision and mission.
 The school was relaunched and instantly captured the interest of local families.
 Le Page Primary has begun a new and exciting journey.
-A small school, with a country-school feel, is destined for statewide recognition, as it works collaboratively with Parktone Primary School in creating Kingston’s first Community of Practice model.
+A small school, with a country-school feel, is destined for statewide recognition.
 With a new and inspirational leader, and a new dynamic staff, it is projected Le Page Primary School will experience exponential growth and lead the way in educational excellence.

 Physical Education: Jarrod Bradley